Supporting Evidence 2

 The study was published on 14 December 2013in Journal of the American Chemical Society under the title "Spontaneous Prebiotic Formation of a β-Ribofuranoside That Self-Assembles with a Complementary Heterocycle".

-Despite all this interesting work, scientists have yet to witness a self-replicating macromolecule like DNA spontaneously come to fruition before their very eyes that will eventually lead to the formation of a living organism.
-The process leading to this final important step is apparently too slow (perhaps taking hundreds of millions of years) and there seems to be little the scientists can do to speed-up the process in the laboratory.
+Despite all this interesting work, scientists have yet to see a self-replicating macromolecule like DNA spontaneously come to fruition before their very eyes, leading ultimately to the formation of a living organism.
+The process leading to this last important step is apparently too slow (perhaps taking hundreds of millions of years) and there seems to be little the scientists can do to speed up the process in the laboratory.

 First extraterrestrial protein discovered

-While the study and published scientific article has yet to be peer-reviewed (as of 4 March 2020), it is strongly looking like scientists have uncovered the world's first extraterrestrial protein embedded inside a 30-year old meteorite left preserved in a museum.
-After DNA, protein is considered the next most important chemical molecule as life of any sort in the universe cannot exist without protein.
+While the study and the published scientific article are yet to be peer-reviewed (as of 4 March 2020), it strongly looks like scientists have discovered the world's first extraterrestrial protein embedded in a 30-year-old meteorite left preserved in a museum.
+After DNA, protein is considered the next most important chemical molecule, as without it, life of any sort in the universe cannot exist.

-It was discovered almost by accident after modifying an instrument to analyse amino acids inside the meteorite to a higher level of sensitivity and with the ability to model the structures found inside on a computer.
-Not only did scientists find higher concentrations of the amino acid glycine, but it was bound to some metals (such as iron and lithium) and another structure that was later identified as a protein.
+It was discovered almost by accident after an instrument used to analyse the amino acids in the meteorite was modified to make it more sensitive and capable of modelling the structures found inside on a computer.
+Not only did the scientists find higher concentrations of the amino acid glycine, but it was bound to some metals (such as iron and lithium) and another structure that was later identified as a protein.
 In other words, glycine was not isolated but part of a protein structure.

 The protein structure and its glycine attachment is not a known protein here on Earth but has some similarities to known proteins.
-A point of difference was the presence of isotopes of deuterium (which do not occur naturally here on Earth but common enough in meteorites, and hence the reason for the extraterrestrial status given to this structure).
+One point of difference was the presence of deuterium isotopes (which do not occur naturally here on Earth, but are common enough in meteorites, and hence the reason for the extraterrestrial status given to this structure).
 As a result, scientists have decided to call it hemolithin.

 The theory that life began on Earth

-Assuming life did arise naturally here on Earth, one important scientific work being conducted in this area in the attempt to speed up the process is the one from Professor David Deamer of the University of California, Santa Cruz.
+Assuming that life did arise naturally here on Earth, one important piece of scientific work being done to try and speed up the process is that of Professor David Deamer at the University of California, Santa Cruz.

-Deamer is currently working on the idea that perhaps bubbles (or vesicles as he calls them) could play a vitally important role in the formation of the first single-celled organism here on Earth.
-If these bubbles could be formed on, say, the surface of the clays talked about by Lawless and Levi, it might be possible for enough amino acids to string together to build a spherical protein-like membrane to help maintain the bubble for longer.
-But of course, this does not explain how a self-replicating DNA is created.
-Deamer is trying to speed up the process in the laboratory by inserting a ready-made self-replicating DNA inside a vesicle containing organic matter.
-He is hoping that one day artificial life can be created in a test tube.
+Deamer is currently working on the idea that perhaps bubbles (or vesicles as he calls them) may have played a vital role in the formation of the first single-celled organism here on Earth.
+If these bubbles could be formed on, say, the surface of the clays talked about by Lawless and Levi, it might be possible to string together enough amino acids to build a spherical protein-like membrane that would help to maintain the bubble for longer.
+Of course, this does not explain how a self-replicating DNA is created.
+Deamer is trying to speed up the process in the laboratory by inserting a ready-made self-replicating DNA into a vesicle containing organic matter.
+He hopes that one day it will be possible to create artificial life in a test tube.
 As Deamer said:

 "So we think that vesicles were very much part of the first forms of cellular life.
 All life today is cellular, it means a membrane surrounding a compartment.
 And what we are doing here is stepping through the evolutionary process that must have occurred on the Earth about 3.5 billion years ago when the first forms of cellular life appeared."